Mariellavanerve/odcm-project/README.md

 The results from the linear regression show a P-value of <0.01 for both the complete model and the different cities separate.
 Therefore, with a significance of 0.05, the H0 can be rejected.
 Therefore, we can state that there is a significant relationship between New Year’s Eve and prices of Airbnb listings.
 The estimate of New Year's Eve is positive for the complete datasets and for the cities seperate.
 This means that we can concluded that prices will be higher during New Year's Eve.
 Moreover, it is striking that the prices of Airbnbs in Paris, London, and Rome are comparable.
 On the other hand, prices in Amsterdam are significantly higher in the same timeperiod.

-**Bookings**: H1: New Year’s Eve influences the amount of booked Airbnbs.

-The results from the logistic regression show a P-value <0.01 for both the complete model and the different cities seperate.
-Therefore, with a significance of 0.05, the null hypothesis can be rejected.
-By examining the exponents, we discovered that the impact across Paris, London, and Amsterdam is very similar, but they are all very different from Rome.
-The likelihood of an Airbnb being booked on New Year's Eve in Amsterdam increases by 0.692, in Paris increases by 0.451 and in London increases by 0.470.
-While these odds increase by 1.029 in Rome respectively.
-This demonstrates that the likelihood of booking an Airbnb on New Year’s Eve is the highest in Rome.

 ## Conclusion